✦ Relationship Guidance

 Trauma does not always stay in the past just because time has passed.
 It can continue showing up through hesitation, fear, numbness, emotional distance, hypervigilance, discomfort with touch, difficulty trusting, or the sense that closeness feels emotionally expensive.
 Sometimes the person affected knows exactly why intimacy feels hard.
 Sometimes they only know that something inside still feels tense, guarded, or overwhelmed.

-This is where Sexual Trauma Support & Recovery becomes deeply important.
-In some situations, the concern overlaps with Sexual Communication & Expression, because the person finds it difficult to explain what they feel, what triggers discomfort, or what kind of pace feels manageable.
-In other relationships, the issue touches Sexual Compatibility & Expectations, because trauma may affect desire, readiness, comfort, or the meaning attached to intimacy.
-Some couples need support around Rebuilding Intimacy in Relationship because closeness has weakened after fear, avoidance, misunderstanding, or emotional strain.
-Others need more clarity around Boundaries, Consent & Comfort in Relationships because safety, choice, and control have become central to healing.
-For many, Sexual Shame, Guilt & Emotional Blocks in Relationships also form part of the picture, especially when the person feels embarrassed by their reactions, confused by their fear, or burdened by self-blame.
+This is where recovery after sexual trauma becomes deeply important.
+In some situations, the concern overlaps with finding words for what feels unsafe, because the person finds it difficult to explain what they feel, what triggers discomfort, or what kind of pace feels manageable.
+In other relationships, the issue touches different meanings around readiness, because trauma may affect desire, comfort, or the meaning attached to intimacy.
+Some couples need help with rebuilding connection without rushing closeness because warmth has weakened after fear, avoidance, misunderstanding, or emotional strain.
+Others need more clarity around choice, limits, and mutual comfort because safety, choice, and control have become central to healing.
+For many, shame and self-blame around intimacy also form part of the picture, especially when the person feels embarrassed by their reactions, confused by their fear, or burdened by self-blame.
 In some cases, broader sex counselling also becomes relevant as the relationship tries to heal emotional and physical disconnect together.

 When trauma remains unaddressed, the relationship may start carrying more than pain.
 It may start carrying silence, caution, misreading, fear of hurting each other, and a growing sense that closeness no longer feels simple or safe.

-This support can help when the relationship is carrying:
+This work can help when the relationship is carrying:

 • difficulty with intimacy after trauma